A City Times Investigation

 Congress only recently passed a bipartisan gun control bill last June, in the wake of the shooting deaths of 21 victims at Robb Elementary School in Uvalde.
 It was the first such major gun control law to pass through both legislative houses since 1994’s now-expired assault weapons ban, bypassing an attempted Republican filibuster by a mere six votes.

-The lack of consistent progress in regards to gun control, even after broad cultural movements such as 2018’s March For Our Lives, places effective training of students and faculty in a greater spotlight, as they are the unequivocal first line of defense in an active shooter scenario.
+The lack of consistent progress in regard to gun control, even after broad cultural movements such as 2018’s March For Our Lives, places effective training of students and faculty in a greater spotlight, as they are the unequivocal first line of defense in an active shooter scenario.

 Still, Rodriguez said he did not feel the training he received as a faculty member was particularly effective, describing them as largely consisting of “scare tactics.”